Back to the blog

 • Central control or piece activity

-• Open lines for rooks and bishops
+• Open lines for the rooks and bishops

 • Restriction of opponent’s options

-• Better pawn structure or color complexes
+• superior pawn structure or colour complexes

 Famous Positional Gambits